Research within Youth Justice and Victim Support

 Applications can be submitted prior to Human Research Ethics Committee (HREC) or equivalent approval, however, approval of the research application will be contingent on HREC approval or evidence that a HREC application has been lodged.
 Research cannot commence until the HREC approval is finalised.

-Researchers who have been approved to conduct research in collaboration with our department will be bound by our research deed of agreement.
+Researchers who have been approved to conduct research in collaboration with our department will be bound by our research Deed of Agreement, and Research Confidentiality and Data Management Undertaking.

 Research application process